nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide

-Duke is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+SoCrates is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 - [Quick start](#quick-start)
 - [Features](#features)